MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 - There is minimal inconsistency between the documented process and the deployed process.
 - Existing process automation solutions are reviewed, documented and attempts made to bring them under management.
 In some cases, solutions are redeveloped on the new platform.
 - There is a method for dealing with exceptions, or the automation is explicitly scoped to meet the majority of situations.
-- There are processes for identifying new automations and for modify existing solutions, though exceptions and &#39;shadow&#39; development remain.
+- There are processes for identifying new automations and for modify existing solutions, though exceptions and 'shadow' development remain.
 - There is recognition that different solutions are associated with different risk and compliance profiles and can be designed and managed accordingly
 - Whole system approaches are attempted and common-data sets and sources begin to be established.
 - Quality Systems incorporate key business process solutions and the solutions are tested for compliance for processes that impact quality